Toyger Cat Profile and Information

 • Level of shedding 80%

-Judy who was a Bengal cat breeder was also breeding mackerel tabbies, popularly referred to as tiger-striped, and had a pattern in their foreheads that looked like the letter “M.”
+Judy, a Bengal cat breeder, was also breeding mackerel tabbies, popularly referred to as tiger-striped, and had a pattern in their foreheads resembling the letter “M.”

-Sudgen discovered that “Millwood Sharp Shooter”, her mackerel tabbies had instead of the “M” pattern on the forehead, two spots akin to the spots seen on an actual tiger’s.
+Sudgen discovered that “Millwood Sharp Shooter,” her mackerel tabbies, had, instead of the “M” pattern on the forehead, two spots akin to those seen on an actual tiger’s.

-She immediately commenced a breeding program with only two cats, – a domestic tabby known as Scrapmetal, and a large Bengal known as Millwood Rumpled Spotskin.
+She immediately commenced a breeding program with only two cats – a domestic tabby called Scrapmetal and a large Bengal known as Millwood Rumpled Spotskin.

 Judy’s hope when initiating the toyger breed was to prevent the likely extinction of large cats by captivating cat lovers to choose toygers over hybrids or wild cats.